frederic-perez/AmE-dictionary/data/idioms.md

 __have the better of (someone or something)__ :two: To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity had the better of me._
 __have the courage of (one’s) convictions__ To have the confidence to act or behave in accordance with one’s beliefs or ideologies, especially in the face of resistance, criticism, or persecution. _The governor was presented with a bribe to help the corporation avoid regulation, but she had the courage of her conviction to refuse such an offer._
 __have the feel of (something)__ :two: To have a general sense of how to do or use something or how something operates; to be familiar with something. _Though it’s radically advanced from my last computer, I’m starting to have the feel of this newer model._
-__have the floor__ To have the right or opportunity to speak in a group, especially at a formal event or gathering.
+__have the floor__ :two: To have the right or opportunity to speak in a group, especially at a formal event or gathering.
-__have the goods on (someone)__ :two: To have incriminating evidence or proof against someone. _We know he’s guilty, but we can’t arrest him until we have the goods on him._ _I got the goods on you._
+__have the goods on (someone)__ :three: To have incriminating evidence or proof against someone. _We know he’s guilty, but we can’t arrest him until we have the goods on him._ _I got the goods on you._
+__have the guts (to do something)__ To have enough courage, conviction, or resolve (to do something). _You’re always talking about quitting your job, but I don’t think you have the guts._
+__have the hang of (something)__
-__have the heart (to do something)__ To be hard hearted, callous, or unsympathetic (enough to do something); to have the emotional resolve (to do something).
-Usually used in the negative. _I didn’t have the heart to tell her that I didn’t love her anymore._
+__have the heart (to do something)__ :two: To be hard hearted, callous, or unsympathetic (enough to do something); to have the emotional resolve (to do something).
+Usually used in the negative. _How could you have the heart to fire Joanna the day after her father died?_ _I didn’t have the heart to tell her that I didn’t love her anymore._
+__have the last laugh__
 __have the mouth of a sailor__ To have a tendency or proclivity to use coarse, rude, or vulgar language. _My grandmother is the sweetest old lady you’ll ever know, but, my lord, does she have the mouth of a sailor!_
-__have the say__ To have the ultimate authority to command, control, or make a decision.
+__have the say__ :dart::two: To have the ultimate authority to command, control, or make a decision. _Your report looks good enough to me, but it’s the manager who has the say on whether it’s finished or not._
-__have the wind up__ To be very anxious, upset, or frightened.
+__have the wind up__ :two: To be very anxious, upset, or frightened. _They had the wind up after we threatened them with legal action._
 __have the world by the tail__ To be very successful, contented, and happy in life.
 __have your cake and eat it (too)__ :two: To have or get two good things at the same time, especially things that are not usually possible to have together.
 __have your head in the clouds__ :two: To be separate from reality, to dream.
 __have/put skin in the game__
-__hawks and doves__ Respectively, those who favor or support aggressive military action, especially regarding foreign policy, versus those who are inclined to more peaceful, diplomatic solutions.
+__hawks and doves__ :two: Respectively, those who favor or support aggressive military action, especially regarding foreign policy, versus those who are inclined to more peaceful, diplomatic solutions.
+__he who hesitates is lost__
 __he-man__ A particularly strong, tough, and/or virile male, especially one who likes to flaunt his strength.
 __head and shoulders above (someone or something)__ :two::hammer:
 __head and shoulders__
+__head down__ To proceed or go to some specific destination or event.
 __head in the clouds, to have one’s__ Daydreaming, absentminded. _In the clouds_ has been used figuratively to mean obscure or fanciful since the mid-seventeenth century.
 It was not until relatively recent times that a vague, dreamy person was said to have his or her head in the clouds.
 __head on shoulders__
-__head over heels__ :five: __1__ Rolling, as in a somersault: _tripped and fell head over heels._ __2__ To be very much in love with someone.
+__head over heels__ :seven: __1__ Rolling, as in a somersault: _tripped and fell head over heels._ __2__ To be very much in love with someone.
 Completely; hopelessly: _head over heels in love._
+__head south__
+__head start__
+__head up__
 __head-on__ (head on) _Confront it head-on._
 __head-scratching__ (head scratching) Very confusing or perplexing.
 Usually used before a noun. _I don’t know what to make of his head-scratching reaction.
 I didn’t expect him to get so angry about such a minor request._ _In many places, there is still much head scratching over Mr. Trump._
 __head-spinning__ :two: Incredible, overwhelming.
+__head-to-head__ Describing a one-on-one matchup or comparison.
+__head-to-toe__
-__heads up__ _Thanks for giving me the heads up._
+__heads up__ :two::hammer: _Thanks for giving me the heads up._
 __headspinning__ :two: (head-spinning) Incredible, overwhelming.
 __hear a pin drop, one/you could__ :two: Complete silence.
+__hear crickets__ To receive no response or reaction at all from someone else, typically indicating displeasure or disapproval. _I thought my book was going to be a huge hit, but I heard crickets when I showed it to my publisher._
 __hearing things__ Having auditory hallucinations. _Bob: “Listen, I’m sure that someone is right behind us!”
 Jack: “Bob, you’re hearing things.
 There’s nothing out here but us and the wind.”_
 __heart and soul__ :five::hammer:
 __heart of gold__
 __heart sinks, one’s__ One’s courage or hope fails; one is very disappointed or dejected.
 Used to say that you suddenly feel sad or depressed about something. _My heart sank when I saw that the meal I’d spent all day preparing had burned in the oven._
 __heart skips a beat__
 __heartbreaking__ Deeply upsetting or causing great sadness. _Watching my grandmother endure this horrible illness has been just heartbreaking._
-__heat up__ __3__ To intensify.
+__heat up__ :two: __3__ To intensify.
 Become acute or intense. _If inflation heats up, the interest rate will surely rise._ _The competition will heat up as we get closer to the playoffs._
 __heat wave__ A period of time in which the weather is unusually and persistently hot. _Our summers are usually very mild here, but we’ve been in the midst of a heat wave recently that’s made it feel like the tropics!_
+__heat__ __1__ _slang_ Adverse, hostile criticism. _The senator has been facing a lot of heat in the media for his involvement in the scandal._ __2__ _slang_ Intense pressure. _Their defensive line has been cranking up on the heat on the other team’s quarterback._ __3__ _slang_ Increased police activity in response to some criminal activity. _We’ll have to wait until the heat dies down a bit before we try to sell the stolen goods._ __4__ _slang_ One or more firearms, especially a handgun. _Make sure you’re packing heat before you meet with the rival gang leader._
 __heave into view__ (heave into sight) To move or rise into sight, especially from a distance. _We’d been walking for hours in the barren desert when a small town finally heaved into view._ To rise or seem to rise over the horizon into view, as a ship.
 __heaven forbid__
 __heaven knows__